neurotech-uiuc/neurotech-site/README.md

     - /bin/cp css/* $DEPLOYPATH/css/
 ```

 will not create the directory.
-Instead, the deploy will fail.
-You can easily edit the file structure through cPanel's terminal (under "ADVANCED") with basic bash commands.
+Instead, the deploy will (most likely) fail.
+Changing what commands are run on deploy are covered in the next section.

 Deploy steps: